Skip to main content

 Retatrutide is currently in clinical trials and is being studied for potential metabolic effects.
 It’s a triple agonist targeting GLP-1, GIP, and glucagon receptors which is being evaluated for its potential impact on energy expenditure and weight management.

-Why Protein Intake Matters During Medical Weight Loss
+Why Protein Intake Matters With Weight Loss Medications

 While medications like semaglutide, tirzepatide, and retatrutide can help you lose significant weight by reducing your appetite and calorie intake, it’s important to understand that not all weight loss is equal.